ployground/bsdploy/docs/quickstart.rst

 Using Virtualbox
 ----------------

-To give us the luxury of running against a well-defined context, this quickstart uses `virtualbox <https://www.virtualbox.org>`_, a free, open source PC virtualization.
-If you don't have it installed on your system, head over to the `downloads section <https://www.virtualbox.org/wiki/Downloads>`_ and install it for your platform.
+To give us the luxury of running against a well-defined context, this quickstart uses `Virtualbox <https://www.virtualbox.org>`_, a free, open source PC virtualization platform.
+If you don't have it installed on your system, head over to their `downloads section <https://www.virtualbox.org/wiki/Downloads>`_ and install it for your platform.
 We'll wait!
 If you can't be bothered, following along anyway should still be useful, though.

 Getting the FreeBSD installer